Mwessc/vibe-mcp/README.md

 - Passing `mode: "lyrical"` in the tool parameters
 - Adding the `lyrical` command-line argument when starting the server
+- Adding `lyrical diffrhythm` to the command-line arguments

 ## License